 Anyone who has ever moved away from their home country will be able to relate to this.

-You might be asking yourself if this is legal?
+Is it legal?
 In short, yes it is unless your intent is to use it for illegal activities.
 It is not illegal to change your IP (Internet Protocol) address provided you are doing it for legal reasons like watching programs legally rather than downloading them, or changing your location to access films on Netflix.
 Actually a lot of big companies use VPN‘s to access information (financial reports, data about competitors etc) not available in their country.

 Options for VPN‘s